podmefom/podmefom/README.md

 - **Tools:** Git, VS Code

 ## My Goals
-I want to become a highly skilled React and Vue developer, eventually growing into a full-stack developer and working on exciting projects in top companies.
+My goal is to become an exceptional React and Vue developer, constantly improving my skills to grow into a full-stack developer capable of creating complex, high-quality applications.
+I aspire to contribute to innovative projects in top companies, collaborate with talented teams, and make a positive impact through technology.
+I’m driven, enthusiastic, and always ready to learn and take on new challenges.

 ## 📫 Connect with Me
 - Telegram: [@W3bDevelop](https://t.me/W3bDevelop)